Lean Software Development Guide

 • Automation: It is advisable to automate as many manual processes as possible to avoid human error.
 Automation bridges knowledge gaps and allows your team to focus more on quality assurance.

-3. Creating Knowledge
+3. Spreading Knowledge

 4. Deferring Commitment